MicrosoftDocs/dynamics365smb-docs/business-central/ui-get-started-layouts.md

 ## <a name="create"></a>Create a new layout

 There are different ways to create a new layout.
-The easiest ways involve using a copy of an existing layout.
-You can use a copy by either saving the existing layout directly as a copy or exporting it as a copy and then importing it a new layout.
+The easiest ways involve using a copy of an existing layout, which you can do by either saving an existing layout directly as a copy or exporting it and then importing it a new layout.

 ### [Save existing as copy](#tab/copy)